DomJob/QuizApp/README.md

 # Quiz App

-This is a very simple quiz app to help you study stuff – simply download and open `quiz.html` in any modern browser (no local server required)
+This is a very simple quiz app to help you study stuff:

+- Simply download and open `index.html` in any modern browser (no local server required)
+- Run the deployed app [here](https://quiz.qot.app/)

 ## Quiz file format: